UACH F.C.: History

 From January 2019, the team was renamed as Club Universidad Autónoma de Chihuahua.
-In June 2020 the club was put on one–year hiatus due to financial issues derived from COVID-19, in 2021 the club did not return to sporting activity, so it was dissolved.
+In June 2020, the club was put on one–year hiatus due to financial issues derived from COVID-19, in 2021 the club did not return to sporting activity due to financial issues and economic problems, so it was dissolved.
 In 2022, the team's franchise was reactivated and transferred to Grupo Xoy Capital to make way for Chihuahua F.C., a team that took the place of UACH F.C. on the Liga Premier – Serie A.

 Stadium

 The first stadium for the Dorados, was the mythical Estadio de la Ciudad Deportiva, which has a capacity of about 4,000 spectators, the stadium hosted the team at the 2006 Apertura and Clausura 2007.

 For the Apertura 2007, Dorados moved into the UACH University Olympic Stadium, which has a capacity of 22.000 spectators and has synthetic grass and a giant screen, making it one of the best in the north of the country.
 Note that this stadium is in its early stages as the project is to expand the seating capacity to 35,000.